leomarcov/labadmin/README.md

 # labadmin
-Labadmin is a Linux software, based on Bash shellcript, capable to remotely admin a set of hosts running Linux or Windows.
-Labadmin is focused to work in educational environment controlling hosts in a computer laboratory.
+Labadmin is a Linux tool, writed on Bash shellscript, capable to remotely admin a set of hosts running Linux or Windows.
+Is focused to work in educational environment controlling hosts in a computer laboratory.
 Labadmin aims to be a tool useful for IT teachers and computer lab sysadmins.

 ## Main features